TylerAlsop/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+  A relational database is software that stores data in tables that relate to one another.
+SQL is used to manage and query that data.

 - [ ] Why do tables need a `primary key`?

+  A primary key ensures that each row is unique and can therefore be accessed easily.

-- [ ] What is the name given to a table column that references the primary key on another table.
+- [ ] What is the name given to a table column that references the primary key on another table?

+  A foriegn key.

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+  We need many bits of data in one table that relate to many other bits of data in another table. i.e. From the lecture a few nights ago.
+There are many zoos.
+Each zoo can have many types of animals, and each animal type can be in many zoos.

 ## Minimum Viable Product